Attacks on Jewish people rising on Instagram and Twitter, researchers say

 Breaking News Emails

-Researchers who study social media say they are seeing an increase in anti-Semitic posts from far-right users of Instagram and Twitter, and that the services aren’t doing enough about it.
+Researchers who study social media say that they are seeing an increase in anti-Semitic posts from far-right users of Instagram and Twitter and that the services aren't doing enough about it.

-Separate researchers who were independently looking at the two social networks said that attacks on Jewish people had spiked on both services ahead of the Nov.
-6 midterm elections, similar to a rise in harassment that occurred before the 2016 presidential election.
+Separate researchers who were independently looking at the two social networks said attacks on Jewish people had spiked on both services ahead of the midterm elections on Nov.
+6, similar to a rise in harassment before the 2016 presidential election.

 Many but not all of the posts mention billionaire investor and philanthropist George Soros, the researchers said.
-Soros is frequently the subject of unfounded conspiracy theories and his home was among the targets this week in a series of attempted bombings.
+Soros is frequently the subject of unfounded conspiracy theories, and his home was among the targets in a series of attempted bombings this month.

-Jonathan Albright, a Columbia University researcher who directs a center on digital forensics, told NBC News that the amount of anti-Semitic material posted to Instagram and tied to Soros was possibly the worst sample of hate speech he had seen on the popular photo-sharing app.
+Jonathan Albright, a researcher at Columbia University in New York who directs a center on digital forensics, told NBC News that the amount of anti-Semitic material posted to Instagram and tied to Soros was possibly the worst sample of hate speech he had seen on the site.

 "What was shocking to me for this Soros tag were the nature of the images and the prevalence of hate speech in the captions," Albright said in a text message.
 "Especially this close to the 2018 election, and in spite of what happened last time around."

-Albright, in a series of tweets, recommended that Instagram deactivate hashtags including #soros, remove imposter accounts and stop auto-filling its search bar with suggestions such as “soros jew.”
+Albright, in a series of tweets, recommended that Instagram deactivate hashtags including #soros, remove impostor accounts and stop auto-filling its search bar with suggestions like "soros jew."

 "We are working closely with Facebook to understand the false content they are seeing, and applying those insights to Instagram to detect any policy-violating behavior.
 Any content which violates our Community Guidelines, for example hate speech, will be removed," Instagram said in a statement.